e-Spirit/fsxa-pwa/docs/RemovingPresets.md

 #### Why do we use this?

-We use this component library to display the individual components in the PWA.
+We created this component library so that all components from our standard project are available to everyone.
+Since we also need exactly these components in this project, they are also used here.
-We do not have to implement them here, but provide them with a detailed documentation.

 #### How to remove